arcee-ai/fastmlx/docs/community_projects.md

 1. FastMLX-MineCraft by Mathieu
 2. MLX Chat by Nils Durner
-3. Home Hub by Prince Canuma
+3. AI Home Hub by Prince Canuma

 ### PROJECTS IN DETAIL